s7711/image2cnc/README.md

 # image2cnc
-Python program to generate g-code for openbuilds/workbee CNC machine from a jpeg (2.5D CAD).
+Python program to generate g-code for openbuilds/workbee CNC 3-axis mill from a jpeg (2.5D CAD).

 I wrote this to carve images into wood, like this: